-SMSC (Spiritual, Moral, Social and Cultural) and PSHE are central to all aspects of our curriculum.
+SMSC and PSHE are central to all aspects of our curriculum.
 Pupils are encouraged to respect the law and to act consistently with their own beliefs and with a view to the consequences of their own and others' actions.
 We enthusiastically promote fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-Political issues are introduced in several courses and are presented in a balanced manner.
-The promotion of partisan political views in the teaching of any subject in the school is not allowed.
+Political issues are introduced in a number of courses and are presented in a balanced manner.
+The promotion of partisan political views in the teaching of any subject in the School is not allowed.